aksenyuk/evolutionary-computation/large-scale-neighborhood-search/report.md

 Large Scale Neighborhood Search with Local Search and Large Scale Neighborhood Search without Local Search perform similarly to each other in terms of costs.

-However, they do not outperform Iterated Local Search" in terms of cost efficiency, but there is only slight difference.
+However, they do not outperform Iterated Local Search in terms of cost efficiency, but there is only slight difference.

 ## Number of iterations